 The mission of the CPN is addressed by providing direct funding of junior investigator research, and by enhancing research activities and research career development in psychiatric neuroscience through a number of supportive mechanisms.
 These mechanisms include the funding of educational, mentorship, and internship programs (see Mentoring and Education Core), providing state-of-the-art research resources (see Research Resources: Imaging Core, Animal Core, Human Brain Collection Core, Information Technology Services, Molecular Biology Core), and facilitating collaborations and research initiatives through a Small Grants Program.

 Overall, the CPN provides a diverse and nationally competitive research environment highly conducive to productive and modern research in psychiatric neuroscience.
-The Center for Psychiatric Neuroscience is funded by a grant (NIH Grant # P20-RR-17701) from the National Center for Research Resources (NCRR) of the National Institutes of Health (NIH) as part of the Institutional Development Award (IDeA) Program.
+The Center for Psychiatric Neuroscience is funded by a grant (NIH Grant # P30GM103328) from the National Institute of General Medical Sciences (NIGMS).
+(NCRR) of the National Institutes of Health (NIH) as part of the Institutional Development Award (IDeA) Program.

 2500 North State Street